Service

 INGROWN HAIR

-An ingrown hair is one that is growing back into your skin instead of rising up from the skin.
+An ingrown hair is one that is growning back into your skin instead of rising up from it.

 Sometimes, dead skin can clog a hair follicle.
 That forces the hair to grow sideways under your skin, rather than up and out.